O-sheerind History, Family Crest & Coats of Arms

-personal name Searthun is equivalent to Geoffrey.
+The surname O-sheerind is derived from Mac Searthuin, which means son of Searthun.
+The personal name Searthun is equivalent to Geoffrey.

-Early Origins of the O'Sheerind family
+Early Origins of the O-sheerind family

-Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
+The surname O-sheerind was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
 However, others claim that it is an offshoot of the Prendergast Clan in County Mayo, where they adopted the Gaelic name of O'Sirin, and established themselves on the Donegal/ Fermanagh border about the year 1250.

-Early History of the O'Sheerind family
+Early History of the O-sheerind family

-O'Sheerind Spelling Variations
+O-sheerind Spelling Variations

-Early Notables of the O'Sheerind family (pre 1700)
+Early Notables of the O-sheerind family (pre 1700)

-Migration of the O'Sheerind family to the New World and Oceana
+Migration of the O-sheerind family

 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
-Early immigration and passenger lists revealed many bearing the name O'Sheerind: Daniel, Edward, Hugh, Patrick and Thomas Sheerin who landed in Philadelphia, Pennsylvania between 1804 and 1864; Edward and John Sheering landed in Philadelphia in 1867.
+Early immigration and passenger lists revealed many bearing the name O-sheerind: Daniel, Edward, Hugh, Patrick and Thomas Sheerin who landed in Philadelphia, Pennsylvania between 1804 and 1864; Edward and John Sheering landed in Philadelphia in 1867.

-The O'Sheerind Motto
+The O-sheerind Motto +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.